yangeorget/nucs/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to NUCS' documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+NUCS is a 100% Python library leveraging Numpy and Numba.

-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+* **Python** is a powerful and flexible programing language that allows to express complex problems in a few lines of code.
+* **Numpy** brings the computational power of languages like C and Fortran to Python.
+* **Numba** translates Python functions to optimized machine code at runtime using the industry-standard LLVM compiler library.
+  Numba-compiled numerical algorithms in Python can approach the speeds of C or FORTRAN.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`installation` section for further information to get started with NUCS!

 .. note::